davaya/openc2-jadn/jadn-v2.0.md

 Record differs from Map in that keys have defined positions, allowing a collection value to be represented as either an array literal or a map literal.

+Note that in the serialization examples, applications using an information model understand the equivalence between positions and keys and can derive element position from map literals in any order (first example).
+Applications using a data model must use explicitly ordered literals (second example) if element position is significant.

 **Example:** "FullName" Record (Set semantics):

 ```